ejrh/cpu/README.md

 --------------------

-The CPU is encapsulated in a basic machine, which provides it with access to data memory, instruction memory, the seven-segment display, and the control port.
+The CPU is encapsulated in a basic machine, which provides it with access to data memory, instruction memory, the seven-segment display and other simple IO, and the control port.

 *Control port*